AnthonyTran96/nodejs_app_base/docs/DATABASE_MIGRATION_GUIDE.md

 ## Overview

 This project uses a custom migration and seeding system to manage database schema changes and sample data.
-This approach follows industry best practices for database version control.
+This approach follows industry best practices for database version control and supports both SQLite (development) and PostgreSQL (production).

 ## 🚀 Migration System